Coveo for Salesforce FAQ

 What Type of Content Can Be Indexed?

-Many different types of content can be indexed through sources such as Salesforce, Exchange, Gmail, Dropbox, and Khoros Community:
+Many different types of content can be indexed through sources such as Salesforce, Gmail, Dropbox, and Khoros Community:

 Microsoft Office items (Word, Excel, PowerPoint)